CSE237SP2022/project-nutritionscraper/README.md

 - Tasks for next time: Add the ability for the user to add which information they wish to be output (likely through direct input or text file), and add the csv output formatting.

 ### Efimia & Gautami user story
 - Accomplished tasks: Created a bash script that compiles and runs the java program from the command line.
-I created a new branch in github from the command line to house this bash script while it is still in progress.
+- Created a new branch in github from the command line to house this bash script while it is still in progress.
 - Tasks for the next iteration: Get the nurtition info currently printing out in consol to print into a text file that then is opened and acessed by the bash script.
 Help with JUnit testing for new functionalities.